Carol Ann Duffy

 Dame Carol Ann Duffy (born 23 December 1955) is a Scottish poet and playwright.
-She is a professor of contemporary poetry at Manchester Metropolitan University, and was appointed Poet Laureate in May 2009, serving in this position until her term expired in 2019.
-She was the first female poet laureate, the first Scottish-born poet and the first openly lesbian poet to hold the Poet Laureate position.
+She is a professor of contemporary poetry at Manchester Metropolitan University, and was appointed Poet Laureate in May 2009, serving in this position until her term ended in 2019.
+She was the first female, the first Scottish-born and the first openly lesbian poet to hold the Poet Laureate position.

 Her collections include Standing Female Nude (1985), winner of a Scottish Arts Council Book Award; Selling Manhattan (1987), which won a Somerset Maugham Award; Mean Time (1993), which won the Whitbread Poetry Award; and Rapture (2005), which won the T. S. Eliot Prize.
 Her poems address issues such as oppression, gender, and violence, in accessible language.

 Early life

-Carol Ann Duffy was born into a Roman Catholic family in the Gorbals, considered a poor part of Glasgow.
+Carol Ann Duffy was born into a Roman Catholic family in the Gorbals area of Glasgow.
 She was the daughter of Mary (née Black) and Frank Duffy, an electrical fitter.
 Her mother's parents were Irish, and her father had Irish grandparents.
 The eldest of five siblings, she has four brothers: Frank, Adrian, Eugene and Tim.
 The family moved to Stafford, England, when Duffy was six years old.
 Her father worked for English Electric.
 A trade unionist, he stood unsuccessfully as a parliamentary candidate for the Labour Party in 1983 in addition to managing Stafford Football Club.

 Duffy was educated in Stafford at Saint Austin's RC Primary School (1962–1967), St. Joseph's Convent School (1967–1970), and Stafford Girls' High School (1970–1974), her literary talent encouraged by two English teachers, June Scriven at St Joseph's, and Jim Walker at Stafford Girls' High.
 She was a passionate reader from an early age, and always wanted to be a writer, producing poems from the age of 11.
 When one of her English teachers died, she wrote: